-File Interfaces may be either text-based, where the Text Editor Window is used to edit the file, or hex-based, where the Hex Editor Window is used to the edit the file.
-Note that some options are only applicable to one type of File Interface.
-The Toggle Hex Interface button in the Tool Bar will be highlighted when the current file is using a hex-based file interface.
-Edit the current interface from the View Menu and some, but not all, options can be edited using the File Interface Options dialog as well.
-Modifying an option for one file modifies that option for all files that use that interface.
-Any changes to the interface are automatically saved when 010 Editor exits so the interface will appear the same the next time the program loads.
+An Edit As may be either text-based, where the Text Editor Window is used to edit the file, or hex-based, where the Hex Editor Window is used to the edit the file.
+Note that some options are only applicable to one type of Edit As.
+The Toggle Hex Edit As button in the Tool Bar will be highlighted when the current file is using a hex-based Edit As.
+Edit the current Edit As from the View Menu and some, but not all, options can be edited using the Edit As Options dialog as well.
+Modifying an option for one file modifies that option for all files that use that Edit As.
+Any changes to the Edit As are automatically saved when 010 Editor exits so the file will appear the same the next time the program loads.

-Multiple interfaces can be generated for files and assigned automatically when a file loads.
+A custom Edit As can be created for files and assigned automatically when a file loads.
 For example, 010 Editor can be configured to always open a file with a certain file extension in Big Endian mode or with the EBCDIC character set.
-To create new interfaces use the 'View > Edit As' menu (see the View Menu for more information) or the File Interface Options dialog (see File Interface Options dialog).
-The 'View > Edit As' menu contains a list of all available File Interfaces and a checkmark will be placed beside the currently active interface.
-For more options on how File Interfaces are assigned to files see the Editor Options dialog.
+To create a new Edit As use the 'View > Edit As > Create New Edit As' menu (see the View Menu for more information) or the Edit As Options dialog.
+The 'View > Edit As' menu contains a list of all available Edit As choices and a checkmark will be placed beside the currently active Edit As.

-The following list indicates all attributes that are stored with the File Interface:
+The following list indicates all attributes that are stored with the Edit As: